yanone/context-py/docs/Names.md

 Optional dictionary for format-specific data.
 This is stored as `_` in the Context-JSON serialization.
 Use this to store custom metadata that should be preserved when reading and writing files.

+Use keys such as `com.example.myCustomData` to avoid conflicts.

 *If not provided, defaults to* `{}`.